Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: Folded Deformations

 We end up by considering the particular contribution of the Aharonov-Bohm term which for some geometries produces interesting effects in graphene \cite{deJuan2011}, nevertheless has not been studied for random fields.
 First we write the Fourier coefficients $a_k$ as the sum of an average plus a fluctuation part, $a_k= \langle a_k \rangle +\delta a_k$.
 If $a_k$ is Gaussian distributed with zero mean we have,

 and thus the phase difference between particles, with the same start and end points, but travelling along two different paths is,

-where $\mathcal{A}$ is the area bounded by the two paths.
+where $\mathcal{A}$ is the area bounded by the two paths as seen in Fig. \ref{fig:Ripple}.
 For thermally activated fields, $k_c$ is determined from the temperature ($T$) population given by the Bose-Einstein distribution.
 As $\Delta_A \sim k_BT$, Eq. (\ref{eq:phasediference}) implies a very strong temperature dependent phase shift.
 This result is in agreement with recent first-principles calculations based on density functional theory and the Boltzmann equation\cite{Tue_2020}.